Public service at Stanford

 - Enroll in Cardinal Courses that apply new knowledge to real-world problems, choosing from more than 130 Cardinal Courses, such as Food and Society: Politics, Culture and Society and Well Being in Immigrant Children and Youth.

 - Spend an academic quarter or a summer lending a hand in communities and organizations – at home and overseas – through Cardinal Quarter.
 Stanford provides financial support, including grants, research fellowships, internships and work-study jobs to students who participate in the program.

 - Join one of more than 125 student-led service organizations or participate in one of Stanford’s innovative service programs through Cardinal Commitment, such as Science in Service, which connects Stanford students with young people – fourth- to eighth-graders – in neighboring communities through science mentorships and after-school science programs.

 - Apply for postgraduate fellowships for full-time, mentored experiences in organizations dedicated to serving the public good through Cardinal Careers.

-Students also can participate in special programs offered by the Bing Overseas Studies Program, including Community Health in Oaxaca, a community-engaged, service-learning project in Mexico, and Community, Health & Learning Through Service in Sri Lanka, a new program that will be held for the first time this summer.
+Students also can participate in special programs offered by the Bing Overseas Studies Program, including Community Health in Oaxaca, a community-engaged, service-learning project in Mexico.